SDI-SoftwareDefinedInverter/TAPAS/README.md

 48V supply voltage as this will damage or even destroy your board!
 Also check the current rating of your motor again and make sure you have set it correctly.

-Q: I get an overcurrent protection message during motor identification.
+Q: I get an overcurrent protection message during motor identification in your Raspberry PI example.

 A: If this happens once, just retry the identification procedure.
 If this happens permanently, check your current rating again.
 Always keep in mind that the curent sensors on TAPAS can only measure +-30A at their maximum.